iWriteGigs

 Question #35

-A have different note names and make different sounds, but are the same note on the keyboard.
+A have different note names, but they make the same sound and are the same note on the keyboard.

 B have the same note name, but make different sounds and are the same note on the keyboard.